 How do we change?

 We change by challenging our thoughts, and as we work through each experience as it happens, using our conscious mind to change our understanding so that we’re looking at the bigger picture, seeing everyone’s part in the process.

-We can’t change other people’s behaviour, but we can change the way we think and perceive their behaviour and make the issue we’re struggling with their responsibility.
-The sad reality is that we often don’t; instead we carry other people’s guilt when they choose not to accept responsibility for it.
+We can’t change other people’s behaviour, we can’t change the past, but we can change the way we think and perceive their behaviour and our past by making the issues we’re struggling with their responsibility if they are responsible.
+The sad reality is that we don’t, instead we carry other people’s guilt when they choose not to accept responsibility for it.

-The story unfolding in our unconscious is the reason we continue to live negative lives.
-We’re tied to those thoughts, but bringing those thoughts back into the present, conscious moment and challenging ourselves to work through those will allow us to perceive our issues and lives differently.
+The story unfolding in our subconscious is the reason we continue to live negative lives.
+We’re tied to those thoughts.
+Bringing those thoughts back into the present, conscious moment and challenging ourselves to work through those will help us to perceive our issues and lives differently.